It is now possible to go abroad for treatment!

 - Liposomes means that DNA is placed into the organelle for its delivery to tissues.
 This way, you can enter large fragments of genetic code.

 - DNA complexes with polymers means DNA is combined with some molecules, and then injected into the body.
 Polymers are destroyed in the blood and the DNA penetrates into the cells.
 The possibility of using this vector for brain cancer treatment is being explored.

 Most non-viral vectors are used only as models of cell cultures or in laboratory animals, and are not yet used in clinical practice.

 Promising gene technology CRISPR / Cas9 has been used in the USA since 2016.
 Special enzymes are introduced into the body.
 The damaged DNA fragments are "cut out", determining them by the genetic code.

 Where is gene therapy applied?

 Gene therapy is applied in some medically advanced countries.
 It has attracted many people who are determined to get results, when the current treatment doesn't help.
-Some famous people who have had success with gene therapy, include, Jimmy Carter, the former US president.
+Some famous people who have had success with gene therapy include Jimmy Carter, the former US president.
 He has successfully cured cancer with gene therapy in Multicare Hospital in Gig Harbor, Washington.

 Gene therapy is one of the most promising areas of oncology.
 Researchers believe that with its help it will be possible to control even the most aggressive forms of oncologic diseases at the advanced stages.
-The diagnosis of cancer will no longer be a verdict.
-It will become just one of many chronic diseases - dangerous, sometimes incurable, but not fatal.
+The diagnosis of cancer will no longer be a death sentence.
+It will become just one of many chronic diseases – dangerous, sometimes incurable, but not fatal.

 Choose treatment abroad and you will for sure get the best results!